metio/terraform-provider-k8s/docs/data-sources/chaos_mesh_org_schedule_v1alpha1_manifest.md

 Optional:

 - `callchain` (Attributes List) Callchain indicate a special call chain, such as: ext4_mount -> mount_subtree -> ... -> should_failslab With an optional set of predicates and an optional set of parameters, which used with predicates.
 You can read call chan and predicate examples from https://github.com/chaos-mesh/bpfki/tree/develop/examples to learn more.
-If no special call chain, just keep Callchain empty, which means it will fail at any call chain with slab alloc (eg: kmalloc). (see [below for nested schema](#nestedatt--spec--workflow--templates--time_chaos--fail_kern_request--callchain))
+If no special call chain, just keep Callchain empty, which means it will fail at any call chain with slab alloc (eg: kmalloc). (see [below for nested schema](#nestedatt--spec--workflow--templates--kernel_chaos--fail_kern_request--callchain))
 - `headers` (List of String) Headers indicates the appropriate kernel headers you need.
 Eg: 'linux/mmzone.h', 'linux/blkdev.h' and so on
 - `probability` (Number) Probability indicates the fails with probability.
 If you want 1%, please set this field with 1.
 - `times` (Number) Times indicates the max times of fails.

-<a id="nestedatt--spec--workflow--templates--time_chaos--fail_kern_request--callchain"></a>
+<a id="nestedatt--spec--workflow--templates--kernel_chaos--fail_kern_request--callchain"></a>
-### Nested Schema for `spec.workflow.templates.time_chaos.fail_kern_request.callchain`
+### Nested Schema for `spec.workflow.templates.kernel_chaos.fail_kern_request.callchain`

 Optional: